LearnOnDemandSystems/idl-md-sample/idl.md

 The Get-UserInfo function that is included in the JEA_Demo JEA endpoint lets you look at the user context under which this session is operating.
 The properties that are output include the ConnectedUser as well as the RunAsUser.
-ConnectedUser is the account that was used to connect to the remote session—for example, your user account, which is CONTOSO\BenSmith in this session.
+ConnectedUser is the account that was used to connect to the remote session-for example, your user account, which is CONTOSO\BenSmith in this session.
 RunAsUser is a privileged virtual account that is created when the session is created and destroyed when the session is closed.
 It performs actions on behalf of the